nileshnj993/ghumo/README.md

 MongoDB Atlas was used for a cloud based database environment, and the entire project was dockerized and deployed on GCP.

-You can access the website at [Ghumo](https://ghumo-rjjg3allbq-el.a.run.app/) (No longer deployed)
+The application was deployed on a GCP instance during the course of the bootcamp.
+It was taken down later to avoid extra costs.

-If the deployed application is unavailable/taken down, you can locally run the app following the below steps:
+Instead, you can locally run the app by following the below steps:

 1. Clone the git repository onto your local system.
 Ensure you have node and npm installed.
 2. Run the command `npm install` to download all the dependencies.